 Authority and overview:

-In the event of an emergency situation, the Director shall implement an emergency evacuation plan.
+In the event of an emergency situation, the person in charge shall implement an emergency evacuation plan.
 In the case of the Director’s absence, the Director will designate a person in charge who will assume his/her role and will leave contact information in case of an emergency.
 This designated educator shall assume the authority to take action in an emergency or event that requires evacuation of the premises and act as the coordinator for the evacuation.
 All educators and the Director are responsible for insuring that all children with special needs are evacuated safely along with their peers.